gilliganmal/Secure-Messaging/README.md

 # Secure Messaging Application
 Aishwarya Vinod, Mallory Gilligan

+A project for CY4740 Network Security at Northeastern Univeristy

 ## Description

 This application provides a cryptographically secure way to message your friends!